History of BWMH

 Although we are still home to many Veterans and their dependents from the Second World War, the Homes continue to provide a valuable service to Veterans of all ages whatever their need.

-Today, the Homes boasts 51 properties on a single site with a modest expansion due soon.
+Today, the Homes boasts 58 properties on a single site.
 Although conceived in markedly different times, the Homes remains very relevant to the current age and to the future of our Veterans.